The Top 10 Best Collaborative Tools for Designers

-Among many features, the striking one is the built-in analytics for the teamwork.
+Among many features, the striking one is the built-in analytics for teamwork.

 This allows the project managers in knowing the workload, progress, and activity every user is doing towards a project.

-The revamped version of Cage defines the application as a dedicated platform for project management and designers collaboration.
+The revamped version of Cage defines the application as a dedicated platform for project management and designer collaboration.

 The application assures smooth and uninterrupted team communication, managing assets, reviewing media, collaborating and approving tasks between the team members.

-These are tasks can be performed in the centralised control panel of the applications.
+These tasks can be performed in the centralised control panel of the applications.